 We could cover the cost of all this, incredibly, by halting a single, unnecessary government purchase.
 Yet no elected official is even talking about it.

 And that figure is only the starting price.
-According to Alan Williams, a former assistant deputy minister of material at the Department of National Defence, when you factor in maintenance, repair and demolition over the life-cycle of the vessels, the cost is expected to reach a mind-bending $286 billion.
+According to a new report from the Parliamentary Budget Officer, when you factor in operating and maintaining the vessels, the cost is expected to reach a mind-bending $300 billion.

 How has the cost spiralled?
 For one thing, the government has handed control of the project to a corporation, Irving Shipbuilding.
 This means that, in place of the federal government, the Halifax-based company is now overseeing the ship’s design and choosing which firms develop and build them.

 There’s a condition of this handover to Irving: the public is not even allowed to know the sum they’re being paid to do the work.
 The Hill Times reported that the federal government is “refusing to say how many millions Irving Shipbuilding Industries has been paid as the sole prime contractor.”

 If public funds are going to be poured into the corporate sector, shouldn’t they at least subsidize companies producing solar panels, schoolbooks, or anything socially useful?